marcoantonioni/daffy/daffydoc/docs/Security/IBMSecretsManager.md

 For daffy to be able to download your certs from IBM Secrets Manager, we just need a few variables.
 Below are the variables you will need and how to obtain them from the [IBM Cloud Web Portal IBM ](https://cloud.ibm.com/){target=_blank}.

-***The process can only be used for the OpenShift Ingress certs today.
-Daffy does not support any other cert process.***

 !!!
 INFO
     We will not show you how to setup IBM Secrets Manager, Cert Authority or request your certs.
 Please follow the standard IBM Doc listed in the useful links below.